 What are the difference between and shareholder and a member of an LLC?

 If a personal (non-business) lawsuit is filed against a person who owns shares of stock in a corporation, the stock held by that person is considered personal property and can be awarded in a judgment.

 The ninth reason you should incorporate in Nevada is if a personal (non-business) lawsuit is filed against a member of a Nevada LLC, the judgment can only be satisfied by a charging order, which means placing a lien on that person’s percentage of distribution from the LLC.
 The courts cannot force an LLC to liquidate their assets in order to satisfy the member’s judgment.
 They can only put a lien against any distributions the member will be taking from that company.
-By the way, when they put a Charging order against your LLC, they are responsible for the taxes on those earnings even if the LLC has no distributions.
+When they put a charging order against your LLC, they are responsible for the taxes on those earnings even if the LLC has no distributions.
 Most attorneys will not get a charging order because of this liability.